The Dustman and the Judge

 "My lady," said he, "it is not for a dustman like me to share my troubles with a lady like you.
 My troubles are my own and it's best kept that way."

-"Your troubles are already mine, too," she said.
+"Your troubles are already mine as well," she said.
 "Tell me what grieves you."

 "Are you sure?" said the lady.